obliquid/jslardo/README.md

 npm install jslardo -g
 ```

-## demo
+## try it
-we have a test installation of jslardo that should be aligned to master repository revision: http://84.33.51.50/
+we have an installation of jslardo that should be aligned to master repository revision: http://weadmin.it/
-to create contents you must first register.
+(to create contents you must first register)

 ## license
 Copyright (C) 2011 Federico Carrara (federico@obliquid.it)